JosephBARBIERDARNAL/barbierjoseph.com/docs/blog/open-source-starts-with-a-good-issue.md

 ## Learn how to write reprexes

 A reprex is the smallest self-contained example that reliably reproduces a software issue.
-It should contain **everything** (including importing libraries, data if necessary, etc).
+It should contain **everything** (including imports, data if necessary, etc.).

-It also demonstrates that you have taken the first step in the debugging process yourself.
+It also shows that you've taken the first step in debugging yourself.

 Learning to write a reprex is a genuinely valuable skill.
-It teaches you to isolate behaviors, think carefully about what actually triggers a problem and forces you to **fully understand what's going on**.
+It teaches you to isolate behaviors, think carefully about what actually triggers a problem, and forces you to **fully understand what's going on**.
 It sounds simple but often requires patience and precision.
-Mastering it will make you a better reporter and a better developer too.
+Mastering it will make you a better reporter and a better developer, too.

-On a related note, I fear that LLMs make us much worse at this, but I might be wrong.
+On a related note, I worry that LLMs make us much worse at this, but I might be wrong.

 ## Find your next contribution!